 On the other hand, if you use volume, instead of mass to measure your coffee roasts, this will have the opposite effect.
 For example, you measure out a teaspoon of dark roasted beans and a teaspoon of light roasted beans.
 The coffee made from a teaspoon of light roasted beans will have more caffeine.

 If this is confusing, just remember that both coffee roasts have more or less the same amount of caffeine.
 The only difference is in how you measure out the roasts.

 Want to know what the most caffeinated coffee at Starbucks is?

-The caffeine content of your brew is determined by three key factors; the type of coffee bean (Arabica or Robusta), how you brew your coffee, the type of coffee roast (Light or Dark).
+The caffeine content of your brew is determined by three key factors; the type of coffee bean (Arabica or Robusta), how you brew your coffee, and the type of coffee roast (Light or Dark).